-Magento 2 new admin panel – you will not want to miss this
+Don’t hesitate to migrate to Magento 2 because you will not want to miss its new admin panel.

-Nevertheless, this is one of the most obvious movements of Magento when it comes to user experiences.
+Nevertheless, this is one of the most obvious upgrades of Magento when it comes to user experiences.

 In term of sales and customers management, Magento 2 has a comprehensive dashboard that shows lifetime sales, last orders, average orders, top search terms, revenue tax, check bestsellers & customers, shipping, and quantity, which helps to monitor the current state of your business.

 Improved website performances